-An Incident Management Team has been established to respond to number of cases of Covid-19 within the student community in Aberystwyth.
-Ceredigion County Council are working closely with Aberystwyth University, Hywel Dda University Health Board and Public Health Wales to contain the spread of the virus.
+A Ceredigion Incident Management Team is in place to respond to number of cases of Covid-19 in the County.
+Ceredigion County Council is working closely with partner organisations including Hywel Dda University Health Board, Public Health Wales, Dyfed-Powys Police and Aberystwyth Univeristy to contain the spread of the virus.
 But we need everyone’s help.

 All the latest information for students can be found on Aberystwyth University’s website.
 This includes the control measure which are being put in place across the campus.